Buttons

 Basic buttons

 Basic buttons are turquoise and have an arrow indicating that you’re going somewhere else.
+The arrow is animated on hover.

-Visit the PCC website
+Visit the PCC homepage

 Callout action buttons

-See information about callout action buttons on the callout extras page.
+See information about callout action buttons.

 Full-width buttons